Article

 Simply put, international law is law among states.
 There are two main types of binding international law: customary international law and treaty law.

 Customary international law consists of legal obligations among all states that derive from practice.
-For example, according to the customary “no-harm rule”, states have duties to minimise or at least reduce significant environmental harms to other states.
-They also have obligations to conduct environmental impact assessments where appropriate.
+The customary rule most relevant to SRM is the “no-harm rule”, which holds that states have duties to take steps to reduce significant environmental harms to other states.
+This is binding on all states and would apply to SRM since it could pose risks of significant harm to states other than the potential deployer(s).

-Treaty law, as its name suggests, consists of legal obligations arising from treaties signed and ratified by states.
-Unlike customary international law, treaty law is binding only on those states that have ratified it.2
+Treaty law, as its name suggests, consists of legal obligations arising from treaties signed and ratified3 by states.
+Unlike customary international law, treaty law is binding only on those states that have ratified it.

 United Nations Framework Convention on Climate Change: Does not address SRM

-United Nations Framework Convention on Climate Change No Does not address SRM
+United Nations Framework Convention on Climate Change No Does not directly address SRM

-Convention on Biological Diversity No Invitation to refrain from “geo-engineering” that might affect biodiversity (except for small-scale research), not legally binding
+Convention on Biological Diversity No Invitation (not legally binding) to refrain from “geo-engineering” that might affect biodiversity, except for small-scale research

-London Protocol No New amendment prohibiting “marine geoengineering” (with an exception for research), not in force and not applicable to SRM
+London Protocol No An amendment prohibiting specific “marine geoengineering” activities, except research – not in force and currently not applicable to SRM

-ENMOD No Prohibition on “hostile” use of environmental modification techniques, not applicable to SRM
+ENMOD No Prohibition on “hostile” use of environmental modification techniques – not applicable to the peaceful use of SRM

 Convention on Biological Diversity: A non-binding decision on “geo-engineering”

-In 2010, states party to the Convention on Biological Diversity (CBD), which aims to protect global biodiversity, adopted a decision urging countries to prevent “climate-related geo-engineering activities [including SRM] that may affect biodiversity”with the exception of “small scale scientific research studies”until there is adequate scientific justification and appropriate consideration of risks and impacts.4
+In 2010, states party to the Convention on Biological Diversity (CBD), which aims to protect global biodiversity, adopted a decision urging countries to prevent “climate-related geo-engineering activities [including SRM] that may affect biodiversity” – with the exception of “small scale scientific research studies” – until there is adequate scientific justification and appropriate consideration of risks and impacts.

 Some people refer to this decision as an international “moratorium”.
-But since it is a decision rather than an amendment, it is not legally binding – even on states that have ratified the CBD.5 Furthermore, the United States (US) is not a party to the CBD
+But since it is a decision rather than an amendment, it is not legally binding – even on states that have ratified the CBD.5 Furthermore, the United States is not a party to the CBD.

-Regardless, most informed commentators reject the notion that the CBD prohibits SRM because its parties are under no obligation to do so.6
+Regardless, most informed commentators reject the notion that the CBD prohibits SRM because its parties are under no obligation stemming from this decision.6

 London Convention and Protocol: Prospective amendment does not apply to SRM

-Yet this 2013 amendment has not entered into force – only 6 of a required 36 countries have ratified it.
+Yet this 2013 amendment has not entered into force – only 9 of a required 38 countries have ratified it.
 And if it ever did enter into force and consequently became legally binding, the amendment does not currently address SRM.
 Further, as in the case of the CBD, the US is not a party to the London Protocol.
-Again, as with the CBD, legal scholars acknowledge that the London Protocol does not prohibit SRM.9
+Again, as with the CBD, legal scholars acknowledge that the London Protocol does not prohibit SRM.8

 ENMOD: Only applies to hostile activities

-The Convention on the Prohibition of Military or Any Other Hostile Use of Environmental Modification Techniques, or ENMOD, was signed in 1977.
-The treaty prohibits the “hostile” use of environmental modification techniques, and such techniques would clearly include SRM.
+The Convention on the Prohibition of Military or Any Other Hostile Use of Environmental Modification Techniques, or ENMOD, was signed in 1977 following weather modification efforts by the United States during the Vietnam War.
+The treaty prohibits the “hostile” use of environmental modification techniques.

 A helicopter in flight over rural Vietnam, leaving a trail of Agent Orange in its path.